 Symptoms include irregular periods, infertility, high levels of insulin, excessive body hair, acne, and weight gain.
 Women should get regular medical checkups done and have this condition treated.

-Women should follow a healthy lifestyle, and manage chronic conditions like diabetes and high blood pressure carefully with the correct treatments to reduce risk of stroke.
+Women should follow a healthy lifestyle and manage chronic conditions like diabetes and high blood pressure carefully with the correct treatments to reduce the risk of stroke.

 Known to be one of the most common issues that affect women, especially during middle age and after, Osteoporosis is largely preventable.

-Problems such as joint pain, back aches, and frailty are mainly due to behavioral traits that women pick up during adolescent and youth.
+Problems such as joint pain, backaches, and frailty are mainly due to behavioural traits that women pick up during adolescent and youth.